NOAA-GFDL/fre-workflows/README.md

 <!-- ______________________________________________________________________________________________________________________ -->
-## 8. UPDATEME Validate/Install/Run the configured workflow templates with `cylc`
+## 8. Validate/Install/Run the configured workflow templates with `cylc`
-Validate the workflow with
+Validate the workflow with `cylc` by entering:
 ```
 cylc validate .
 ```

-If the Cylc validation fails but the Rose validation passes, please raise an issue on this repository, as it is better to catch configuration issues at the `rose macro validate` step.
-One then installs the workflow with:
+If the Cylc validation fails but the Rose validation passes, please raise an issue on this repository, as it is better to catch configuration issues at the `rose macro validate` step, and the validation rules can be updated to match the task definition requirements.

+We install the workflow with:
 ```
 cylc install .
 ```

-This creates a workflow run directory in `~/cylc-run/<exp-name>/runN`, where `N` is an integer incremented with each call to `install`.
-Various `cylc` commands act on the most recent `runN` by default if a run is not specified.
+This creates a workflow directory in `~/cylc-run`.

 After successful installation, the workflow is launched with:
 ```
 cylc play .
 ```
-If on PP/AN, cylc launches a daemon on the `workflow1` server, via `ssh`, triggering the login banner to be printed.
+If on PP/AN, cylc launches a scheduler daemon on the `workflow1` server, via `ssh`, triggering the login banner to be printed.
+This daemon submits and runs jobs based on the task dependencies defined in `flow.cylc`.